-Although the project purpose was achieved, trainers having occurred after the project completion into account were trained and a training system had been established and any associated external factors which were not by the time of project completion, unexpected security expected or planned for, developing clearer standards is deterioration caused by subsequent conflicts hindered an issue requiring improvement.
-As the project indicated, continuous activities.
-Currently, a human recourse network for ex-post evaluations conducted in conflict-affected has been reestablished in readiness for resuming training countries, external factors may go beyond expectations, courses, particularly with the remaining core candidates such as unexpected national independence during the in mind.
-While monitoring local political and security project or a conflict arising after the project.
-Since this situations, JICA will confirm the progress of activities to may occur in other countries, there is a need to consider resume the training courses. reviewing the evaluation system.
+Although the project purpose was achieved, trainers were trained and a training system had been established by the time of project completion, unexpected security deterioration caused by subsequent conflicts hindered continuous activities.
+Currently, a human recourse network has been reestablished in readiness for resuming training courses, particularly with the remaining core candidates in mind.
+While monitoring local political and security situations, JICA will confirm the progress of activities to resume the training courses.